 • Check all belts, fans, bolts, and seals throughout the vehicle

 Today’s technologically advanced 18-wheelers can create a significant challenge for everyday drivers to manage complete checks.
-Full service and maintenance reviews may be best left to professionals among the trucking industry who keep tractor-trailers functioning at a high level every day.
+Full service and maintenance review may be best left to professionals in the trucking industry who keep tractor-trailers functioning at a high level every day.

 That being said, it’s in every driver’s best interest to make daily safety inspections and never get behind the wheel of a vehicle you believe is not roadworthy.